 The Hive Poetry Collective

 Victoria volunteers for the Hive Poetry Collective, which creates poetry radio shows and podcasts.
 Shows are aired on Sundays at 8 PM on KSQD Santa Cruz 90.7 FM.
 The Hive also hosts live poetry readings at Bookshop Santa Cruz.
 Visit the Hive website to learn about upcoming poetry events.
 Scroll to the bottom of the page to access Victoria's archived radio shows, including interviews with Latinx poets Naomi Helena Quiñonez, Matt Sedillo, Adela Najarro, Olga Rosales Salinas, and more.

 Watsonville Poet Laureate

 As a past board member of the Watsonville Public Library, Victoria proposed, created, and chaired the Watsonville Poet Laureate Committee, which led to the city's first poet laureate, Bob Gómez (2022-24).
 To read about Victoria's involvement or learn more about Bob Gómez, click here.

 As a tenured English faculty member at Cabrillo College, Victoria teaches Chicanx/Latinx literature, fiction writing, and college composition.
 She has taught in various learning communities, including Cabrillo's Summer Migrant Program (SMP) and the Academy for College Excellence (ACE) programs.
-She is slated to become the next Puente instructor (2024).
+In 2017, she was selected for the EOPS Instructor of the Year Award.
 She has served on numerous college committees and task forces and is currently the Secretary of the Faculty Senate.

-Xinachtli Journal, also known as Journal X, aims to give voice to a broad range of social justice issues.
+Xinachtli Journal, also known as Journal X, gives voice to a broad range of social justice issues.
 We accept short fiction, short memoir, poetry, short plays and screenplays, essays, art, and photography.
 We encourage experimental submissions and publish works in English, Spanish, or Spanglish.
-Submissions are due December 30 on a yearly basis.
+Submissions are due January 8 on a yearly basis.
 Our magazine is published online and in print format (hard copies) every summer/fall.